lithnet/access-manager-docs/docs/configuration/Setting-up-Lithnet-LAPS-for-Active-Directory.md

 Firstly, local admin passwords are always encrypted in the directory using a public/private key pair.
 Encryption using the AMA is not optional.
 Passwords are encrypted using AES-CBC-256, and the unique encryption key is encrypted using a 4096-bit RSA public key.
 The RSA private key is kept locally on the AMS server only.

-The AMA can also keep a history of local admin passwords, which is useful in the event that you rollback a VM snapshot, or restore a server from a backup.
+The AMA can also keep a history of local admin passwords, which is useful in the event that you roll back a VM snapshot, or restore a server from a backup.
 You can configure how many days you retain historical passwords for.

 ## Step 1: Deploy the Access Manager Agent schema